MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-C-Benefits-Beneficiary-Protections/section-423.120.md

 (7) *Waiver of pharmacy access requirements.* CMS waives the requirements under paragraph (a)(1) of this section in the case of either of the following:

-(i) An MA organization or cost contract (as described in section 1876(h) of the Act) that provides its enrollees with access to covered Part D drugs through pharmacies owned and operated by the MA organization or cost contract, provided the organization's or plan's pharmacy network meets the access standard set forth -
+(i) An MA organization or cost contract (as described in section 1876(h) of the Act) that provides its enrollees with access to covered Part D drugs through pharmacies owned and operated by the MA organization or cost contract, provided the organization's or plan's pharmacy network meets the access standard set forth—

 (A) At § 422.112 of this chapter for an MA organization; or

 (B) At § 417.416(e) of this chapter for a cost contract.

-(ii) An MA organization offering a private fee-for-service plan described in § 422.4 of this chapter that -
+(ii) An MA organization offering a private fee-for-service plan described in § 422.4 of this chapter that—

 (A) Offers qualified prescription drug coverage; and

 (B) Provides plan enrollees with access to covered Part D drugs dispensed at all pharmacies, without regard to whether they are contracted network pharmacies and without charging cost-sharing in excess of that described in § 423.104(d)(2) and (d)(5).

 (8) Pharmacy network contracting requirements.
-In establishing its contracted pharmacy network, a Part D sponsor offering qualified prescription drug coverage -
+In establishing its contracted pharmacy network, a Part D sponsor offering qualified prescription drug coverage—

 (i) Must contract with any pharmacy that meets the Part D sponsor's standard terms and conditions;